Maslow Software

 Direct commands

-• Enter any G-code or machine-specific command to be executed immediately.
+• Enter any G-code or machine-specific commands to be executed immediately.

-• If the machine is currently running a g-code job, it will be added to the code queue right after the current line is executed.
+• If the machine is currently running a g-code job, it will be added to the code queue right after the current line being executed.

 Digital Read Out